statengeneraal/laws-markdown/verdrag/european/agreement/concerning/the/work/of/crews/of/vehicles/engaged/in/etc/BWBV0004455/README.md

 1. Distance travelled indicator (distance recorder)

 a) The value of the smallest grading on the control device showing distance travelled must be 0.1 kilometres.
-Figures showing hectometres must be clearly distinguishable form those showing whole kilometres.
+Figures showing hectometres must be clearly distinguishable from those showing whole kilometres.

 b) The figures on the distance recorder must be clearly legible and must have an apparent height of at least 4 mm.